friedrith/websites-screenshoter/CONTRIBUTING.md

 ## Versioning

-`PROJECT_NAME` use [standard-version](https://github.com/conventional-changelog/standard-version) to handle versioning
+`data-mountain-windows-generator` use [standard-version](https://github.com/conventional-changelog/standard-version) to handle versioning automatically.
-automatically.
 So you just need to follow commit rules and once the maintainer will want to
 release a version, he will use commands: